nevermined-io/react-components/README.md

 );
 ```

-Your are all setup to start using the catalog now in your app.
+You are ready to start using the catalog in your app.

 ```typescript